juju-solutions/bigtop/bigtop-deploy/juju/hadoop-spark-dev/README.md

 application layer.
 This provides a highly-available service on top of a cluster of machines, each of which may be prone to failure.

-This bundle provides a complete deployment of the core Hadoop components of the [Apache Bigtop][] platform to perform distributed data processing at scale.
+Spark is a fast and general engine for large-scale data processing.

+This bundle provides a complete deployment of Hadoop and Spark components from [Apache Bigtop][] that performs distributed data processing at scale.
 Ganglia and rsyslog applications are also provided to monitor cluster health and syslog activity.

 [Apache Bigtop]: http://bigtop.apache.org/